microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 Feature proposals for WinUI 3 are categorized based on the likely timeframe in which the feature team can consider them.

-1. Short-term, possibly in the next 6 months or less
+1. Short-term, less than a year
-2. Medium-term, possibly in the next 6 months to 1 year
-3. Long-term, not likely in the next year
+2. Long-term, not likely in the next year

-New feature proposals are automatically categorized as long-term and unlikely to be considered, although the WinUI team might change the priority based on customer and business needs.
-Existing proposals will be labeled with one of these priority categories to reflect our current plans.
+All feature proposals are automatically categorized as long-term and unlikely to be considered, although the WinUI team might change the priority based on customer and business needs.

-Feature proposals with no updates or interaction older than 180 days will be closed.
 If the WinUI team does close a feature proposal, we will indicate the reason why and how it fits into our plans.
 Closing a proposal does not mean that the team will never consider it.
 We encourage the community to add comments or interact with a proposal at any time, even a closed one, to signal its importance to the team.

 ### Feature Planning